 For more information on how to make a banner with Stripo, please refer to this blog post.

 28164 views 4.7

 2. Play with fonts

 In the Halloween email template, the copy is not just a compilation of encouraging words.
-The letters themselves can be an art.
-Make them thematic: paint in orange color like pumpkins or black like bats, apply gothic fonts to make the letters look scary, and certainly remember to use thematic words.
+The letters themselves can be a piece of art.
+Make them themed: paint in orange like pumpkins or black like bats, apply gothic fonts to make the letters look scary, and certainly remember to use thematic words.

 3. Use Halloween-related images across emails

 Use images of spiders, pumpkins, skeletons, etc. to make your Halloween email design even more festive.

 Apply them to numerous product cards, to containers, headers, menus.